rclone/rclone/MANUAL.md

   -L, --copy-links                                               Follow symlinks and copy the pointed to item.
       --crypt-directory-name-encryption                          Option to either encrypt directory names or leave them intact. (default true)
-      --crypt-filename-encryption string                         How to encrypt the filenames. (default "standard") --crypt-password string                                    Password or pass phrase for encryption. (obscured) --crypt-password2 string                                   Password or pass phrase for salt.
+      --crypt-filename-encryption string                         How to encrypt the filenames. (default "standard") --crypt-no-data-encryption                                 Option to either encrypt file data or leave it unencrypted.
+      --crypt-password string                                    Password or pass phrase for encryption. (obscured) --crypt-password2 string                                   Password or pass phrase for salt.
 Optional but recommended. (obscured)
       --crypt-remote string                                      Remote to encrypt/decrypt.